AlgoMaster Logo

 Understanding the Problem

 We have a sorted array that might contain negative numbers.
 We need to square every element and return the result in sorted order.
-The tricky part is that squaring can flip the order.
+Squaring can flip the order.
 For example, -4 squared is 16, which is larger than 3 squared (9), even though -4 comes before 3 in the original array.

-The key observation: in the original sorted array, the largest squares are at the two ends.
+In the original sorted array, the largest squares are at the two ends.
 The most negative numbers (far left) and the most positive numbers (far right) produce the biggest squares.
 The smallest squares are somewhere in the middle, near zero.
-This "U-shape" pattern in the squared values is exactly what makes the two-pointer technique work here.
+This U-shape pattern in the squared values is what makes the two-pointer technique work here.

 Key Constraints: